-Natural gas consumption contains a relatively small amount of supplemental gaseous fuels (SGF).
+Natural gas consumption contains a small amount of supplemental gaseous fuels (SGF).
 These fuels are introduced into or commingled with natural gas, and increase the volume available for disposition.
-Such fuels include, but are not limited to: synthetic natural gas (including renewable natural gas (RNG)), propane-air, coke oven gas, refinery gas, biomass gas, air injected for Btu stabilization, and manufactured gas.
-Because SGF are mostly derived from fossil fuels and renewable biomass, which are already accounted for as primary energy in those categories, SEDS removes SGF from total energy consumption in Btu (see Sections 6 and 7) to eliminate double counting.
+Such fuels include, but are not limited to: synthetic natural gas, propane-air, coke oven gas, refinery gas, biomass gas, air injected for Btu stabilization, and manufactured gas.
+Because SGF are mostly derived from fossil fuels, which are already accounted for, SEDS removes them from total energy consumption in Btu (see Sections 6 and 7) to eliminate double counting.

-EIA's Natural Gas Annual has annual data on SGF supplies in physical units for each state from 1980 forward.
+ElA's Natural Gas Annual has annual data on SGF supplies in physical units for each state from 1980 forward.
 For all states except North Dakota, SEDS uses this data series to approximate SGF contained in the natural gas delivered to users.
-See "Additional Note 2" on page 26 for the method of assigning North Dakota SGF supplies to North Dakota and other states for consumption.
+See "Additional Note 2" on page 25 for the method of assigning North Dakota SGF supplies to North Dakota and other states for consumption.
 Btu consumption data before 1980 includes unknown quantities of SGF.